Nerses IV the Gracious: Catholicos

 Nerses was by this time some 70 years old, and he made arrangements to turn the position of Catholicos to another.
 Following the tradition of his family, he chose between two relatives who had already achieved the position of bishop in the church.
 Nerses' own choice was for the younger of the two candidates, but the other one, Gregory, had support from the prince Mleh and ultimately took the position of Catholicos in 1173.

 Works

 In addition to the letters mentioned above, Nerses wrote a number of musical works, volumes of poetry, and theological works as well.

-His major literary achievements include Vipasanoutyoun, a novel written in poetic form, and Voghb Yedesyo (Lamentation on Edessa), regarding the fall of Edessa.
+His major literary achievements include Vipasanut’iun, a novel written in poetic form, and Voghb Yedesio (Lamentation on Edessa), regarding the fall of Edessa.

-Hisous Vordi is a reproduction of the Bible in poetic form, which also contains stories from church history and ends with the events of the End Times.
+Hisus Vordi is a reproduction of the Bible in poetic form, which also contains stories from church history and ends with the events of the End Times.
 It has been translated into English as Jesus Son.

-Another of his works, Toukht Enthanrakan is an exhortation on pastoral theology and how Christians should behave.
+Another of his works, Tught’ Endhanrakan is an exhortation on pastoral theology and how Christians should behave.
 The work also includes information on the hierarchy of the Armenian Apostolic Church and of society, and matters of daily life in that era of Cilician Armenian history.
 It has been translated into English and modern Armenian.